nathanjosiah/zf2-autotable/docs-src/code/codebase-integration.md

 # Integrating into your code

 For most cases it should be fairly straighforward to use.
-However, there are some things to keep in mind when.
+However, there are some things to keep in mind.

 ## All tracked objects are `Proxy` objects